BenjaminTzudiker/CKD_Database/readme.md

 ## PostgreSQL

+If you use a Windows machine, it may be easier to use the [Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## MySQL

 ### Preparation

 #### Installing MySQL

-Note that the table import in MySQL might take considerably longer than with PostgreSQL.
+_Note that the table import in MySQL might take considerably longer than with PostgreSQL._

 To begin, you will need the csv files that will be imported into the database.
 Next, install MySQL for your operating system, which is available [here](https://dev.mysql.com/downloads/mysql/).
 Creating the tables should work in Postgres or other similar database management systems with only small modifications, but importing files might be quite different.